Dark Heresy (role-playing game): Description

 In Dark Heresy, the player characters are agents of the Inquisition.

 Gameplay

 The players assume the role of a group of Acolytes working for an Inquisitor, who sends them on various missions.
 Depending on the type of mission, the gameplay can involve investigation, combat, intrigue, or a number of other genres.
 Therefore, the Game Master can tailor their campaign to suit their player group.
 As the players work for an Inquisitor, most missions involve rooting out heresies or matters relating to them, but the breadth of the game allows for many other missions, including wiping out dangerous gangs, gathering evidence of corruption, dealing with alien threats or eliminating rogue psykers.

 Career paths

-Each player can pick a career path for their character, which is similar to a class from other RPG systems such as D&D. There are 8 career paths in the core rulebook, and more added in several sourcebooks.
+Each player can pick a career path for their character, which is similar to a class from other RPG systems such as Dungeons & Dragons.
+There are 8 career paths in the core rulebook, and more added in several sourcebooks.
 They are: